-Some Key Formulas
+Some Key Definitions

 Cost of Goods Sold = Starting Inventory + Purchases - Ending Inventory